 With porcelain veneers, we first make a mold of your teeth.
 This is sent to a dental laboratory, which will then make the veneers using CAD/CAM technology.
 While you are waiting for your veneers, we will place temporary veneers over your teeth.

 Porcelain veneers are about twice as expensive as resin veneers, but last about twice as long (or longer!), resist staining better than composites, are less prone to chipping, and look more like natural teeth than composite veneers.

-Lumineers, a new breed of minimal preparation porcelain veneer, are the thinnest and strongest veneer available.
-These usually require little or no reshaping of the tooth, can last 20 years or more, and can even be removed if desired.
+Lumineers, a new breed of a minimal preparation porcelain veneer, are the thinnest and strongest veneer available.
+These usually require little or no reshaping of the tooth can last 20 years or more, and can even be removed if desired.
 The only issue with these veneers is they are so thin they can show a darker colored tooth underneath and are sometimes prone to coming off shortly after application (they are easily reapplied).
-Also, if you grind your teeth in your sleep, the chances of these thin veneers coming off is greatly increased and we would advise against them.
+Also, if you grind your teeth in your sleep, the chances of these thin veneers coming off are greatly increased and we would advise against them.

 Risk Factors with Dental Veneers

 Veneers have been proven exceptionally durable, but they are not invincible.
 We recommend you do not bite into hard things like nutshells, hard candy, or ice and that you not use your teeth to tear things open.
 Those prone to bruxism (tooth grinding) may find composite veneers and Lumineers too prone to breakage.